baconpaul/six-sines/doc/design.md

 Sunday
-- LFO mul or plus on self node
+- LFO mul or plus on self node consistently
+- LFO Level Built In
 - LFO on mixer node and also route to pan
 - LFO on source node ratio woth mul or add
 - preset factory set with cmakerc
 - preset scan user directory to make tree
 - param split for voices and base/top
-- envelope power for subs
 - temposync lfo
-- restore rm with each matrix node having a to-rm-or-to-fm option
-- auv2
-- vst3
-- a build
 - deal with ui attached or not for messages
-- edit area says "click a knbo to edit"
+- edit area says "click a knbo to edit on startup"